Kleptomania symptoms and treatment

 Through CBT, patients learn to identify unhealthy and negative behaviors and beliefs in order to replace them with positive ones.
 The therapist uses different CBT methods to help patients overcome kleptomania.
 These include aversion therapy, covert sensitization, and systematic desensitization.

 In aversion therapy, patients practice mildly painful techniques to control their urge to steal.
-For example, they may hold their breath until they become uncomfortable whenever they are tempted to steal something.
+For example, affected individuals hold their breath until they become uncomfortable whenever they are tempted to steal something.

 Covert sensitization involves picturing oneself stealing and facing negative consequences afterward, whereas systematic desensitization is about practicing relaxation techniques and picturing oneself controlling the cravings for stealing.